-Wander Melbourne’s famous symmetrical city grid.
-Find legendary landmarks, iconic malls, hidden little streets and art-filled alleys.
+Wander Melbourne’s famous city grid to see legendary landmarks, iconic malls, hidden little streets and art-filled alleys.
 Crammed with historical facades, beautiful boutiques and world-class dining, this is the locals' guide to the heart of the city.

 2. St Paul's Cathedral